casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/counter-testnet/walkthrough.md

 git clone https://github.com/casper-ecosystem/counter
 ```

-If you explore the source code, you will see that there are two smart contracts:
+If you explore the source code, you will see that there are two smart contracts and one session code :

--   `counter-define`
+-   `contract-v1: a smart contract`

     -   Defines two named keys: _counter_ to reference the contract and an associated variable _count_ to store the number of times we increment the counter
     -   Provides a function to get the current count (_count_get_)
     -   Provides a function to increment the current count (_counter_inc_)

--   `counter-call`
+-   `contract-v2: a smart contract`

+    -   This is a another version of counter contract.
+This version upgrades the contract and provides additional function to decrement the counter.
+    -   We will not be using _contract-v2_ in this tutorial, yet we will be learning about it in [Upgrade tutorial](/dapp-dev-guide/tutorials/upgrade-contract)

+-   `counter-call: a session code`

-    -   Retrieves the _counter-define_ contract, gets the current count value, increments it, and makes sure count was incremented by 1
+    -   Retrieves the _contract-v1_ contract, gets the current count value, increments it, and makes sure count was incremented by 1

 ## View the Network State {#view-the-network-state}